shinziling/CollegeNote/content/Discrete Math/Unit 3 First-Order Predicate Logic.md

 >[!example]
 >1. $(\forall x \in \Bbb {N}) (\exists y \in \Bbb {Z}) [P(x, y) \wedge R(y)]$
 >2. $(\exists x \in \Bbb {R}) (\exists y \in \Bbb {R}) [P(x, y)]$
->> If multiple variables have matching quantifiers and domain then we can simplify the notation.
+>> If multiple variables have matching quantifiers and domains then we can simplify the notation.
 >
->For example, for number 2 the $x$ and $y$ have the same quantifiers and domain, so we can simplified that to:
+>For example, for number 2 the $x$ and $y$ have the same quantifiers and domain, so we can simplify it to:
 >- $(\exists x, \exists y \in \Bbb {R}) [P(x, y)]$

 When dealing with different quantifiers, order actually matters.